cinemascience/cinema_components/readme.md

 (Coming Soon!)
 ### Glyph
 A component for viewing data on a Glyph Chart
+### ImageSpread
+A component for viewing image data for a set of data points
+### Query
+A component that provides an interface for defining a custom data point and querying the database for similar points.

 ## Usage
-Below is a simple example of a webpage containing a PcoordSVG component
+Below is a simple example of a webpage that uses a pcoordSVG component to control the display of an ImageSpread component
 ```html
 <html>
 <head>